JordanMartinez/purescript-jordans-reference/21-Hello-World/02-Prelude-ish/02-Prelude/05-Objecty--Show-and-Equal-to-Bounded.md

 However, some types do not need these functions (e.g. singletons, lambda functions, etc.).
 Furthermore, `equals` should only work between objects of the same type (i.e. `4 == "4"` shouldn't compile).

+In PureScript, we can only determine whether a value of type `A` is equal to another value of type `A` if it has an `Eq` instance.
+Similarly, values of a given type can only be "ordered" if the type has an instance of the `Ord` type class.

+Whether a type implements a type class or not restricts or increases what one can do with it.

 ## Show, Equal, Ord, Bounded

 Since the documentation for these type classes are clear, we will redirect you to them instead of repeating them here: